christopherkobayashi/scanbd/doc/README.txt

 1.1.4) Suse
 On Suse based systems you will need the same of similar packages installed as on Fedora, but: sane-backends-devel in Suse does not pull in all required dependencies.
-Please make sure that you alse have installed: libjpeg-devel libexif-devel libgphoto2-devel
+Please make sure that you also have installed: libjpeg-devel libexif-devel libgphoto2-devel